Cranial nerves (overview)

 Note that the actual fibers that represent olfactory nerves (CN I) cannot be seen in this model, instead you can identify structures that are connected with the CN I and form a part of the olfactory pathway - and these are the olfactory bulb and olfactory tract, which may be seen along the inferior surface of the frontal lobe (sometimes the olfactory tract remains in the cranial cavity when the brain is removed).

-Besides the optic nerves (CN II), you may also identify the optic chiasm, where fibers of optic nerves of the opposite sides intersect.
+Besides the optic nerves (CN II), you may also identify the optic chiasm, where fibers of the optic nerves of the opposite sides intersect.

 Also, notice that the trochlear nerve (CN IV) is the only cranial nerve that originates from the posterior (dorsal) side of the brainstem, more precisely, from the dorsal aspect of the midbrain.